 - Kinetic Weapons Are Just Better (Except in Paratime)

 - Lie Detector - (TFH law is based around the "veridicator", a 100% accurate lie-detector.)

-- Like a Fish Takes to Water: Lord Kalvan of Otherwhen.
+- Like a Duck Takes to Water: Lord Kalvan of Otherwhen.
 He quickly goes from State Trooper to Great King.

 - Lucas Trask takes to being a Space Viking like said fish.

 - Master Computer (both played straight and subverted)